Euroscepticism in the Republic of Ireland: Lisbon and Nice referendums

 In Ireland, ratification of significant amendments to the Treaties of the European Union require an amendment to the Constitution, and hence a referendum vote.
 In the 2000s, there were referendums on the ratification the Treaty of Nice and the Treaty of Lisbon.
 In each case, a first referendum failed to pass but, following renegotiation and the debunking of certain claims made during campaigning, a second one was successful (with around two-thirds majority in favour in both cases).

 The calling of second referendums drew criticism from some quarters.
 People Before Profit for example, had opposed the Lisbon treaty saying "Enshrined in this Treaty are the failed neo-liberal policies which have caused the recent economic crisis.
 This is a Treaty for big business".

 Troika and the euro

 Following the post-2008 Irish economic downturn, some commentators noted that the response by the European troika to economic developments might lead to some changes in the "political landscape" and changes in perception of institutions like the European Commission and European Central Bank.
 Other economic commentators, like David McWilliams, argued that membership of the eurozone was bad for the Irish economy.
 As of 2015 however, perceptions of EU membership as a whole remained favourable.

+Direct Democracy Ireland have questioned whether withdrawal from the eurozone would lead to improved economic growth in Ireland.